Need a discount on popular programming courses? Find them here. View offers

 If you’re interested in learning machine learning but have no prior experience, this book is ideal for you, as it doesn’t assume prior knowledge, coding skills, or math.

-With this book, you’ll learn the basic concepts and definitions of ML, types of machine learning models (supervised, unsupervised, deep learning), data analysis and preprocessing, and how to implement these with popular Python libraries like scikit-learn, NumPy, Pandas, Matplotlib, Seaborn, and TensorFlow.
+With this book, you’ll learn the basic concepts and definitions of ML, types of machine learning models (supervised, unsupervised, deep learning), data analysis and preprocessing, and how to implement these with popular machine learning libraries like scikit-learn, NumPy, Pandas, Matplotlib, Seaborn, and TensorFlow.

 Features